michaelssavage/boxd-out/README.md

 # BOXD

-A Go REST API for scraping my Letterboxd favorites and provides endpoints to fetch and store the data.
+A Go REST API for scraping and fetching my Letterboxd favorites, storing the data to MongoDB.
 JWT token is generated using a secret word and username flag.

 ## Setup